Why You Should—and Should Not—Max Out Your 401(k)

-- You are contributing up to the maximum amount possible to your Health Savings Account (if you are covered by a high-deductible health plan).
+- You're contributing up to the maximum amount possible to your Health Savings Account (if you're covered by a high-deductible health plan).

 - You have adequate disability insurance coverage to protect you and your family if you miss work for six months or more.

-- If you are nearing retirement, you have long-term care plans in place (LTC insurance, self-pay, etc.).
+- If you're nearing retirement, you have long-term care plans in place.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.